 This is a fast descent method and is a useful emergency procedure.
-With both hands through the brake handles, take hold of the top of the B-risers, one in each hand, and pull them down by 10-15cm.
+Keeping hold of the brake handles, take hold of the top of the B-risers, one in each hand, and pull them down by 10-15cm.
 This will stall the canopy and its forward speed will drop to zero.
-Make sure you have plenty of ground clearance because the descent rate can be over 10m/sec.
+Make sure you have plenty of ground clearance because the descent rate can be over 10m/ sec.

 To increase the descent rate pull harder on the B-risers.
-When you release the B-risers the canopy will automatically start flying again, normally within two seconds.
+When you release the B-risers the canopy will automatically start flying again, usually within two seconds.
 Sometimes the canopy will turn gently when it exits from the B-line stall.
 It is normally better to release the B-risers fairly quickly rather than slowly, as the latter may result in the canopy entering deep stall.
 Always release the risers symmetrically, as an asymmetric release from a B-line stall may result in the glider entering a spin.

 B-line stalls are useful if you need to lose a lot of height quickly, perhaps to escape from a thunderstorm.
-They should not be performed with less than 100m of ground clearance (see also also Chapter 5).
+They should not be performed with less than 100 m of ground clearance.